Ninise/nikita-website/README.md

 # [Personal web site](https://ninisee.com/)

-Personal web site to represent my expertise in the world wide.
+Goal of the project is to represent my expertise in the world wide.

 ## Technologies